 Structure

+Fig. 1.
+The structure of our work

+The Fig. 1 shows the structure diagram of the main part.

 Language selection

-We decide to build the model in Python with Tensorflow, so based on the decision, we need to search about some parallel methods in Python.
+In our implementation, python programming language is selected to be used.
+On the other hand, we decide to adopt Tensorflow as the deep learning framework.
+As the result, we need to search about some parallel methods in Python.

-The Joblib Python library maybe a suitable method to accelerate the main parts we mentioned on the above structure diagram, video mini batch loading and correlation matrix calculation.
+The Joblib Python library maybe a suitable method to accelerate the main parts which is mentioned in Fig. 1, video mini batch loading and correlation matrix calculation.
 It saves much error-prone programming in typical procedures just like caching and parallelization.

 Statement of expected results

-After paralleling the model, we expected not only solved the slow problem on single image processing, but also a video build with many frames can be displayed fluently.
-Another expectation, with the acceleration, is to attract more users to make their photos interesting without waiting a long time.
+After paralleling the model, we expect not only solve the slow problem on single image processing, but also make a video which is built with many frames can be displayed fluently.
+The result video can be generated faster than the original implementation.
+Second, with the acceleration, the application can attract more users to make their photos interesting without waiting a long time.

 Timetable Plan

+In this section, the plan which should be finished are listed in order.

+Before November 15, 2017, we should read the relative papers and information.
+After this work, we can fully realize how the transferring mechanism it is.

+Before November 30, 2017, the environment should be set.
+And the idea of original paper can be conducted.

+Before December 15, 2017, we will read the code of original implementation and find the parts which can be deal with in parallelism.

+Before the end of 2017, we should finish the parallel of the whole program.

+Before January 10, 2018, we will spend time on merging the each part of the code and conquer the difficulty that we suffer from.

+At last, we should prepare the presentation for the final course.

 Reference